Programs in the School of Professional Studies

 An Associate of Arts degree is offered for specially approved students at THEARC in southeast Washington, DC.
 Students completing the A.A. degree fulfill Core General Education requirements.
 Credit awarded in the A.A. degree may be transferred to Trinity’s baccalaureate programs.
 For more information, please see the Associate of Arts Degree Program at THEARC page in this Catalog.

-Another Associate of Arts program is offered on the Main Campus in Early Childhood Education.
+An Associate of Arts (A.A) degree is offered in Early Childhood Education on the main campus of Trinity Washington University.
 Credit awarded in the A.A. degree may be transferred to Trinity’s baccalaureate programs.
 For more information, please see the Associate of Arts, Early Childhood Education page in this Catalog.

-The Occupational Therapy Assistant (O.T.A.) program leads to an Associate of Applied Science in occupational therapy.
-Students complete 24 credits of pre-requisite courses before applying to the O.T.A. program in the School of Nursing and Health Professions.
-These can be taken at Trinity, or credits can be transferred.
-Students then complete 45 credits of O.T.A.-specific courses, which blend online and on-campus learning.
+An Associate of Applied Science (A.A.S) degree in Occupational Therapy is also offered on Trinity’s main campus.
+Students complete 25 credits of pre-requisite courses before applying to the Occupational Therapy Assistant (OTA) program.
+These can be taken at Trinity in either the College of Arts and Sciences or the School of Professional Studies, or credits can be transferred from another accredited institution.
+Students then complete 45 credits of OTA-specific courses including field work experiences in the major course of study.
 For more information, please see the Associate of Applied Science, Occupational Therapy Assistant page in this Catalog.

 The undergraduate baccalaureate programs of the School of Professional Studies are designed to meet the needs of professionals seeking a baccalaureate degree.
 To this end, courses are conveniently scheduled on Saturdays as well as weekday evenings (Monday through Friday).
 Intensive one-week courses are available in the January Winter Term and the May Term.
-Students may earn either a Bachelor of Arts degree (B.A.) or a Bachelor of Science degree (B.S.) in a variety of major fields; additionally, they may earn a Bachelor of Science in Nursing (B.S.N.) after acceptance into Trinity’s School of Nursing and Health Professions.
+Students may earn either a Bachelor of Arts degree (B.A.) or a Bachelor of Science degree (B.S.) in a variety of major fields.
 Students who wish to take college-level classes but do not wish to complete the requirements of a degree are also invited to take classes as non-degree seeking students.

 The SPS Core Curriculum provides students with a strong foundation in the liberal arts with a practical focus on workplace preparation, while providing them with opportunities to pursue their own interests and to further their intellectual development.
 The design of the SPS Core Curriculum allows for students who have some college credits to transfer applicable credits easily and to take advantage of experiential learning through internships and the TELL program.